spacetelescope/romancal/docs/roman/pipeline/highlevel_pipeline.rst

 The ``HighLevelPipeline`` applies corrections to an overlapping group of images and is setup to process only imaging observations.
-This pipeline is used to determine common background, skymatch, detect pixels the are not consistent with the other datasets, outlier detection, and resample the image to a single undistorted image.
+This pipeline is used to determine a common background, skymatch, detect pixels the are not consistent with the other datasets, outlier detection, and resample the image to a single undistorted image.